-These homemade chocolate LARA bars make a great energizing snack for hikes or after sports!
-Paleo and Whole30 compliant, and quick and easy to make!
+These homemade Larabars with chocolate and cranberries make a great energizing snack for hikes or after sports!
+Paleo and Whole30 compliant, and super quick and easy to make!

 I feel like we spend a FORTUNE on bars in this household.